On the $K_4$ group of modular curves: Numerical computation of the regulator

-where $\phi \colon (0,+\infty) \to \C$ is a $C^\infty$ function.
+where $\phi \colon ]0,+\infty[ \to \C$ is a $C^\infty$ function.
 We have seen in Corollary \ref{conv int rn2 modular} that $\phi$ is absolutely integrable.
-We are going to show that $\phi$ belongs to a specific class of functions, for which the (generalised) Mellin transform can be computed rapidly.
+We are going to demonstrate that such an integral can be computed rapidly for a specific class of functions.
+We will show later, in Section \ref{subsec modular reg}, that the function $\phi$ in \eqref{eq int phi} belongs to this class.

-\begin{definition} Let $\mathcal{P}$ be the class of functions $\phi \colon (0,+\infty) \to \C$ such that
+\begin{definition} Let $\mathcal{P}$ be the class of $C^\infty$ functions $\phi \colon ]0,+\infty[ \to \C$ such that